hl7au/au-fhir-base/input/pagecontent/terminology.md

 This page includes all terminology artefacts defined as part of AU Base and:
-- value sets that form part of localised requirements (i.e. referenced in AU Base imposed constraint)
+- value sets that form part of localised requirements (e.g. referenced in an AU Base imposed constraint)
 - code systems referenced by those value sets
 - concept maps unique to those value sets and not listed in the base FHIR specification